 The Cable Car: What to Know

-Ba Na Hills has four separate cable car lines.
-The main journey up from the base station takes about 20 minutes.
-The cable car system holds several world records including the world’s longest non-stop single-track cable car at 5,801 metres.
+Ba Na Hills has several separate cable car lines.
+The main journey up from the base station takes around 15 to 20 minutes.
+The system holds multiple Guinness World Records, including the world’s longest non-stop single-track cable car at 5,801 metres; when it opened in 2013 it turned a slow, winding mountain road into a quick and genuinely scenic ride.

 What that means practically: the cabins are glass-enclosed, the views are genuinely impressive, and the ride itself is worth doing slowly rather than treating as transit.
 Do not look at your phone the whole way up.